 "Quite simply, I didn't want it to end."

-Now Out in the Third Edition: SHADOW AND LIGHT: Literature and the Life of Faith.
-Edited by Darryl Tippens and Jeanne Murray Walker.
+Shadow and Light: Literature and the Life of Faith, 3rd Edition, Edited by Darryl Tippens and Jeanne Murray Walker

 100 Years of Poetry Magazine